ros101/ros101-ros101.github.io/secure/mid-module-system-design/index.md

 ---
 layout: notes
 ---
-# MyMONIT - Collecting measurements to monitor CERN’s experiments
+# MyMONIT - Collecting measurements to monitor CERN’s experiments - analysis

 The document analyses the requirement of a monitoring application capable of aggregating measurements from different sources.
 The idea of the application stems from a real-world application that CERN developed to solve the same issue.